 These multiple layers make up an image that evokes the library and the market place as sites of exchange, where people, stories and objects come together and interact.

-Christian Nyampeta has arranged this fertile and diverse material upon an expanding ‘tree of knowledge’ that grows from the heart of the library, reaching across each room to connect the many lives, histories and images that constitute the Church Street neighbourhood.
+Nyampeta arranged this fertile and diverse material upon an expanding ‘tree of knowledge’ that grows from the heart of the library, reaching across each room to connect the many lives, histories and images that constitute the Church Street neighbourhood.

 How to Live Together – A Blackboard was launched at Church Street Library on 14 January 2015 and is available to see during the library's opening hours.

 Collaborators include: Church Street Library English Speaking Club, Church Street Library Homework Group, Church Street Library Staff and Volunteers, Church Street Market, City of Westminster Archives Centre, Friends of Church Street Library, King Solomon Academy, The Marylebone Project Women’s Day Centre, The Mosaic Community Trust, Penfold Community Hub at 60 Penfold Street and Seymour Art Collective at the West London Day Centre

 An artist living and working in London, and an MPhil/PhD candidate at the Department of Visual Cultures, Goldsmiths, University of London.More